bulbicx/IMS-Starter-June21SDET-Marco/README.md

 Follow the pre-compiled settings and install it.

-MAVEN
+**MAVEN**

-1. Download Maven from the link below.
+(1) Download Maven from the link below.

 https://maven.apache.org/download.cgi

-2. Install it to your machine.
+(2) Install it to your machine.

-3. We need to navigate to the "Environment variables" as we did before and create two new variables with the name of "M2_HOME" and "MAVEN_HOME".
+(3) We need to navigate to the "Environment variables" as we did before and create two new variables with the name of "M2_HOME" and "MAVEN_HOME".
 They both need to link to the path maven is installed.

-4. Now, we need to edit our "Path" variable and add:
+(4) Now, we need to edit our "Path" variable and add:

 ```
 %MAVEN_HOME%\bin;
 ```

-5. To verify we correctly installed Maven.
+(5) To verify we correctly installed Maven.
 Open the cmd and type:

 ```
 mvn -version